tonethar/IGME-430-Spring-2021/core-skills/2-github-and-heroku.md

 <hr>

-- D) For now, just verify that the app works by clicking the "Open App" button, which will give you the following default Heroku screen
+- D) For now, just verify that the app works by clicking the "Open App" button, which will give you the following default Heroku page in a new browser window

 <hr>